James W. Robinson Jr.: Biography

 Robinson was born in 1940 in Hinsdale, Illinois, a Chicago suburb, to James Sr. and Ethel Robinson, and was the middle child of two other siblings.
-He grew up in Lyons, Illinois and attended Morton West High School until 1958, when he then enlisted in the U.S. Marines, serving primarily in Okinawa.
+He grew up in Lyons, Illinois and Annandale Virginia and attended Annandale High School and Morton West High School until 1958, when he then enlisted in the U.S. Marines, serving primarily in Okinawa.
 After his service ended in 1961, Robinson returned to Illinois to graduate from high school and attend Morton College.
 He then moved to Annandale, Virginia, working at a school teaching self defense skills.
-Robinson re-enlisted in December of 1964, this time in the U.S. Army.
-Assigned to duty in Panama, Robinson relentlessly requested a transfer to Southeast Asia, which was finally granted in July of 1965, and he became based in Saigon.
+Robinson re-enlisted in December 1964, this time in the U.S. Army.
+Assigned to duty in Panama, Robinson relentlessly requested a transfer to Southeast Asia, which was finally granted in July 1965, and he became based in Saigon.

 Robinson is listed on the Vietnam Veterans Memorial on panel 06E, row 102, and is buried at the Clarendon Hills Cemetery in Westmont, Illinois.
-His family received his Medal of Honor on July 16, 1967 at a ceremony in the Pentagon, presented by Secretary of the Army Stanley R. Resor.
+His family received his Medal of Honor on July 16, 1967, at a ceremony in the Pentagon, presented by Secretary of the Army Stanley R. Resor.
 He was the first Virginia resident to receive the Medal of Honor during the Vietnam War.

-Robinson Secondary School, opened in 1971 in Northern Virginia's Fairfax County, is named in his honor, as is Robinson Elementary School in Lyons, Illinois.
+Robinson Secondary School, opened in the fall of 1971 in Northern Virginia's Fairfax County, is named in his honor, as is Robinson Elementary School in Lyons, Illinois.
 Formerly Elm Elementary, it was renamed in 1967.

 Robinson's Medal of Honor was donated to Robinson Secondary School by his father.
 The medal is displayed in the school's main hall and has served as an inspiration to the school's student population for many years.